mark-watson/langchain-book-examples/README.md

 I would like to thank readers who have purchased this book!
 I very much appreciate your support.

-## December 26, 2023: I am rewriitng this book
+## March 31, 2024: I am updating this book

+This is a work in progress.

-I will be moving old examples that will not be in future versions of the book to the directory **OLD_EXAMPLES**.
+I a previous update from 2023, I moved some old examples that are no longer used in this book to the directory **OLD_EXAMPLES**.